 Whether you are looking for a good book, a unique gift, or one of a kind local items, shopping with us is a great way to support your museum and enrich the lives of friends and family!

-Our Museum Store is now open Wednesday through Saturday from 11 am to 5 pm.
-For online orders, we offer curbside pick-up, Monday and Tuesday between 10 am to 3 pm, and shipping within the State of Oregon.
-If you are looking for a particular item and you do not see it in our online store, feel free to contact our store buyer, Valerie Caskey at firstname.lastname@example.org or call 541-756-6320.
+Our Museum Store is now open Tuesday through Saturday from 11 am to 5 pm.
+You may order online and pick up in store during store hours, and we offer shipping anywhere in the United States.
+If you are looking for a particular item and you do not see it in our online store, feel free to contact our store manager, Jessica Howell at firstname.lastname@example.org or call 541-756-6320 x216.

 Myrtlewood is most often thought of as beautiful wood for woodworking, but to Native people on the southern Oregon coast it was an important source of food.
 The roasted nuts taste like bitter chocolate, coffee, and burnt popcorn.
 The roots of Skunk Cabbage provided another traditional food source, while also serving as a medicine for colds.
 In tribal mythology, the leaves of Skunk Cabbage were thought to be tents where the Little People sheltered.